WHAT is Chronic Otitis Media (COM)?

 It is the second variant of chronic otitis media.
 In persistent mucosal disease, the mucous membrane is always active which means the mucous membrane of the whole middle ear cleft is involved to a greater and lesser extent.
 It is edematous, it is inflamed and the ear is always discharging.

-The persistent mucosal disease has again 3 subtypes.
+Persistent mucosal disease has 3 subtypes again.

-1. Tubal type
+1. Tubal type:

 When the perforation is seen in the anterior part with profused mucopurulent discharge.
 It suggests a chronic infection of the Eustachian tube.

-So, whenever we get discharging ear with the perforation in the anterior part of the tympanic membrane, we have to look for the disease in the adenoids, which suggests that the infection is getting transmitted up through the Eustachian tube.
+So, whenever we get a discharging ear with the perforation in the anterior part of the tympanic membrane, we have to look for the disease in the adenoids, which suggests that the infection is getting transmitted up through the Eustachian tube.

-2. Tympanic type
+2. Tympanic type:

 There will be a large defect of the pars tensa with retraction of the handle of the malleus.